 Founder of Project GHB and former LAPD Detective, Trinka Porrata, has claimed that GHB is “harder to quit than Heroin.”

-Treatment for GHB Addiction
+Treatment For GHB Addiction

 Given the dangerous nature of GHB, many people in the world are exposed to it without their knowledge.
 While it is unlikely that someone will become addicted to this one dose, repeated exposure can be the start of a dependence.
 Its resurgences makes it more and more likely that hundreds, if not thousands, are being exposed to its effects without their knowledge or consent.
-This makes it especially dangerous, as someone may feel the withdrawal of GHB without realizing what they are missing.
+This makes it especially dangerous, as someone may feel withdrawal without realizing what they are missing.

 If you, or someone you know, have been exposed to any drug and need help, then reach out today.
-There are dedicated treatment specialists waiting to hear from you.
+There are dedicated treatment providers waiting to hear from you.
 Whether this is something that happened on your own or by someone else, you deserve help.

 What are you struggling with?